 What is Sino Records?

 China during the majority of the 20th century suffered greatly from instability and turmoil, struggling to adjust into the modern world.
 Despite the history of 20th century China being relatively well documented, there are many small and obscure parts of China’s history not yet widely known to the rest of the world.
 This project, Sino Records, will be an honest attempt to bring to light these obscure chapters of history to the world.
 The subject matter this project will cover can include but is not limited to: politics, economies, military, conflicts, and persons of historical significance.
 Occasionally, there will be articles published on other East Asian countries, but only if there are enough information available for a decent article or if it is interesting.
+Please know that there is no dedicated post schedule, and that all articles will be released whenever possible.

 By Leo Guo / January 30, 2020